Photo courtesy of Les Anderson

 Even when women do find careers that make them happy, whether in female- or male-dominated fields, they often face different expectations simply because of their gender.

 Why does that matter in terms of occupational sorting?
-Well, women are more likely to leave, say, a high-paying office gig if they’re not being promoted and they simply don’t have the time to work 60-plus hours per week.
+Well, women are more likely to leave, say, a high-paying office gig if they’re not being promoted and they simply don’t have the time to work 60-plus hours per week while raising a child.
 They might choose to take a pay cut for a job that has better hours and respects their decision to become a mom.

 Within male-dominated industries, you’ll find a similar story in terms of the pay gap.
 In medicine, one of the highest paying fields, female primary care physicians earn approximately $39,000 less than their male counterparts.